 To meet the needs of an expanding service population of hungry people in L.A.
 County, The Foodbank’s Board of Directors authorized the expansion of its warehouse.
 The 10,000 square foot addition has been erected and adjoins the existing facility.

-To meet City requirements for occupancy, philanthropic support is still needed to finish the project.
+To meet ongoing City requirements, philanthropic support is still needed.
 If you would like to help, click here to make a Building Fund Donation.
 Our News and Events Photo Gallery shows the progress of the expansion project.

 The Foodbank is located in the warehouse district of Long Beach, adjacent to the Los Angeles River.
 The facility was originally a creamery built in 1912 to process cow and goat milk and cheese products in order to feed the community’s growing population.